braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 #### Step 2b: Schedule webhook sends

-You’ll want the campaign to trigger anytime the user’s lead score changes.
+The campaign should trigger anytime the user’s lead score changes.
 This campaign will trigger for any user whose score changes, but it will only affect users who aren't currently an MQL and have crossed the threshold you set in the previous step.

 In the **Schedule Delivery** step, select the following:
 - An **Action-Based** delivery type